Science and Medical Journalism Students and Alumni

 Graduating Class of 2005

-Will Alexander is a writer and editor based in Chapel Hill.
-He graduated from the medical journalism program in 2006.
-Since graduation, Alexander has worked as a writer and editor for a Chapel Hill-based nonprofit specializing in reproductive health, and as a medical writer for a medical-education startup in Cary.
+Will Alexander is currently the director of communications for the Duke Department of Neurology.
+Alexander has previously worked as a writer and editor for a Chapel Hill-based nonprofit specializing in reproductive health, and as a medical writer for a medical-education startup in Cary.
 He is also the co-author of a best-selling women’s health textbook.

 Alexander earned his bachelor’s degree in English in 2000.
 His interests and areas of expertise include women’s health, how and why people smoke cigarettes, epidemiology, and infectious diseases.
 He also enjoys traveling, cooking and film.
 He lives with his wife Jessica and dog Clara.

-Since November 2008, Ashton has worked in the Office of Communications for the South Florida Water Management District, a regional government agency that oversees water resources in the southern portion of Florida.
-The District’s mission includes managing the water supply and flood control system for 7.7 million people and partnering with the federal government to restore America’s Everglades, the largest environmental restoration project in the United States’ history.
-Ashton’s current responsibilities with the District range from writing content for the agency’s website to helping manage its social media initiative on Twitter.
+Jeremy Ashton has worked in the Office of Communications for the South Florida Water Management District since November 2008.
+The regional government agency operates the flood control system and manages water supply for more than 8 million people from Orlando to the Florida Keys.
+The District is also partnering with the federal government to restore America’s Everglades, the largest environmental restoration project in U.S. history.
+Ashton has a wide range of writing responsibilities with the District, including writing content for the agency’s website and managing its social media feeds on Facebook and Twitter.

 A native of Edenton, N.C., Ashton graduated in 1997 from the N.C.
 School of Science and Mathematics.
 In 2002, he received a B.S. in biochemistry from N.C.
 State University, where he also minored in journalism and covered sports for the student newspaper, Technician.

-Ashton was a reporter for the Lincoln Times-News in Lincolnton, N.C., for a year before attending UNC.
-After successfully completing the medical journalism program, he spent three years primarily as a government reporter for Scripps Treasure Coast Newspapers, based in Stuart, Fla.
+Ashton was a reporter for the Lincoln Times-News in Lincolnton, N.C., for a year before being accepted to UNC's medical journalism program and being named a Roy H. Park Fellow.
+After successfully completing the program, he spent three years primarily as a government reporter for Scripps Treasure Coast Newspapers, based in Stuart, Fla.
 His work experience also includes a two-month health reporting internship at WUNC-FM in 2005.

 Sonya Sutton is the communications specialist for the UNC Center of Health Promotion and Disease Prevention (HPDP).
 She completed the medical journalism program in May 2005.
 She was a Roy H. Park Fellow and graduate research assistant on the Teen Media project for both years of the program.

 Sutton received a BSPH in health policy and administration (now health policy and management) from UNC in May 2000.
-After graduation, she worked at RTI International in Research Triangle Park, where she served as project manager for the RTI-UNC Evidence-based Practice Center.
+After graduation, she worked at RTI International, where she served as project manager for the RTI-UNC Evidence-based Practice Center.
 She co-authored several evidence reviews for the U.S. Preventive Services Task Force, as well as reports on determining disability in speech and language disorders, management of bronchiolitis, CBPR, health literacy, and rating the strength and quality of scientific evidence.

 Graduating Class of 2004